gavinleroy/dead/README-GRAY-XU.md

 `yarpgen` installation is very simple and can be followed from their [GitHub](https://github.com/intel/yarpgen).

-YARPGen generates a directory of files to be built together, unlike Csmith which creates a standalone source.
+YARPGen generates a directory of files to be built together, unlike CSmith which creates a standalone source.
+This is handled by modifications to the tool to concatenate the source code together.

+### Two different versions of YARPGen

+Since the `main` branch of YARPGen includes the experimental loop generation features as put in their paper, we find it may be beneficial to test both versions (`v1` and `main`).
+The build instructions should be the same for the two versions.

+Note that two versions accept different commandline arguments.
+The DCE tool is modified to detect the version of YARPGen in runtime and adjust accordingly.
+Thus, to switch to a different version of YARPGen, simply rebuild yarpgen with the desired version.

 ## Workflow and Running `deaddocker`